KashanMahmood/NoteTaker/README.md

 # Note Taker

 [Website url](https://zingy-cobbler-d4269d.netlify.app/)

-    the weblink no longer works.
+ The weblink no longer works.
 I used firebase and after a while of inactivity, the notes were deleted from the database and it was disconnected from my project.
-You still able to see the rest of the feature, though.
+I do not want to pay out of pocket to keep this project up.
+You are welcome to download the code and try it yourself.

+please install the dependent packages in order for it to work. npm install should be sufficient.

 This web app allows you to create notes and stores in in a Firebase backend, allowing you to access it even after clicking out.